 I think they are seeing different values.
-I think they’re noticing it’s a better place to work.
-They are walking into our offices and seeing the way we work and seeing what we’re about.
+They are walking into our offices and seeing the way we work and what we’re about.
 Someone said to me “Hey, just saw that ‘Best Place to Work’ plaque.
 That’s impressive.”
 “Oh yeah, and we just got Investors In People silver.”
 “Wow.
 How many times have you gone in for that?”
 “It’s our first time out.”
 “Wow.
 Really glad you been looking after your people.”
 And we’re seeing the quality of people we are now attracting into and retaining in the business.
 Really good people.

-What would you say The One Leadership Project has brought that perhaps you may not have been able to do on your own?
+What would you say The One Leadership Project has brought?

 Oh, the word I always use for you guys is you set the fire.
 You set the catalyst.
 We wouldn’t be where we are today if you guys hadn’t been here.
 We didn’t know each other and actually to a certain extent didn’t really care about each other, and didn’t communicate with each other.
-You sat us in a room and there was no plan, there was no table, and we sit there and did that exercise. has pinpointed exactly that same time as when things started to change.
+You sat us in a room and we did that exercise.
+That was when things started to change.
 There was a undercurrent, then, of, “Guys, we can talk to each other.”
 It set the ground in motion.
 It set a huge change in the way the business set up, and the way the business is run.
-That was the acorn, that was the catalyst .
+That was the acorn, that was the catalyst.

 Where can you see this journey taking you now?